 For several decades the Q.E.M.F. laboratories carried out research in a variety of fields, such as biochemistry, bacteriology and cytology.
 In 1956 the Board of Directors decided, on the basis of a recommendation from the scientific committee (formed in 1954), to widen the Foundation's remit by subsidizing research in the laboratories of Belgian universities.

 In 1986, however, the Foundation had to relinquish control of its own research centre for budgetary reasons and because of the gradual loss of researchers to the new university hospitals that had been established in the Brussels region.
 The laboratories were handed over to the Brussels social welfare centre (Centre public d'aide sociale, C.P.A.S.), although the Foundation still kept its registered office and secretariat at the same address.
 The board of directors decided that henceforth the Q.E.M.F. would help researchers in universities nationwide.
-Nowadays the Q.E.M.F. supports eightheen (18) research projects (interuniversity, university and projects of young reseachers) in the field of neuroscience and pathology of the nervous system in Belgian universities throughout Belgium.
+Nowadays the Q.E.M.F. supports twenty (20) research projects (5 interuniversity, 5 university and 10 projects of young reseachers) in the field of neuroscience and pathology of the nervous system in Belgian universities throughout Belgium.
 The teams are using the latest techniques, researchers study the functioning of the nervous system, in both its normal and its abnormal state (sleep, developmental disorders, head traumas, spinal cord injuries, brain senescence (ageing), dementia, Parkinson's disease, multiple sclerosis, etc.).

 The scientific committee, assisted by foreign experts, carefully evaluates proposed projects and advises the board of directors.
 Each project chosen is funded, in principle, for a period of three years.
-Currently, the total annual grant available is nearly 0.6 million EURO.
+Currently, the total annual grant available is 0.5 million EURO.
 The research results of each team are published annually in a report.

 H.R.H.
 Princess Astrid is honorary president of the Q.E.M.F. board of directors, which comprises fifteen members.
 The Princess succeeded her father, His Majesty King Albert II, as a member of the board upon his accession to the throne.
 The scientific committee, which has a consultative role, currently has ten members.
 The president is also a member of the board of directors.
 The other members of the committee represent the various faculties of medicine of the universities.